babbleberry/rpi4-osdev/part13-interrupts/README.md

 Handling the timer interrupts
 -----------------------------
 This is the simplest bit.

 We update the compare register so the next interrupt will be generated after the same interval again.
 Importantly we then acknowledge the interrupt by setting the right bit of the Control Status register.

-Then we update the screen!
+Then we update the screen to show our progress!

-And... hey presto...
+_And... hey presto!
+You're handling two system timer interrupts like a pro!_